 Each Lee Foundation Scholarship award is for S$20,000, and may vary where applicable.
 To meet the different needs of students at various points of their journey in learning and practicing Medicine, the Scholarship is a single year award that can be used for tuition fees, educational as well as living expenses.

-To be eligible for the Scholarship, candidates must be enrolled in full-time Doctor of Medicine-Doctor of Philosophy (“MD-PhD”) programme or Doctor of Medicine (“MD”) programme, with excellent academic accolades and/or strong research background.
-Preference will be given to Singapore Citizens and Singapore Permanent Residents and those with demonstrated financial need.
+To be eligible for the Scholarship, candidates must be enrolled in full-time Doctor of Medicine-Doctor of Philosophy (“MD-PhD”) programme or Doctor of Medicine (“MD”) programme (with existing PhD degree) with excellent academic accolades and/or strong research background with preference given to those with demonstrated financial need.

-The Shaw Foundation was established by philanthropist Tan Sri Dr Runme Shaw in 1957 to provide funds that would help charitable endeavours in Singapore with their missions.
+The Shaw Foundation was established by philanthropist Tan Sri Dr. Runme Shaw in 1957 to provide funds that would help charitable endeavours in Singapore with their missions.
 Since inception, the foundation has contributed over US$150 million to a myriad of organizations.
-Through generous Shaw Foundation Scholarships, up to 4 select Duke-NUS students may receive an annual scholarship between S$10,000 and S$50,000.
+Through generous Shaw Foundation Scholarships, up to 6 select Duke-NUS students may receive an annual scholarship of between S$10,000 and S$50,000.

 Scholarship candidates must be full-time local or international students of Duke-NUS with an outstanding academic record, demonstrated leadership qualities with contributions made to the community.
-Assuming high academic and personal attributes are maintained, the scholarships are tenable for the 4-year length of the Doctor of Medicine (MD) program.
+Subject to satisfactory academic performance throughout, the scholarships are tenable for the 4-year duration of the Doctor of Medicine (MD) program.

 The Kwan Im Thong Hood Cho Temple was founded in 1884.
 Since 1997, the Temple foundation has enabled the advancement of multiple charitable initiatives within education, healthcare, social services, and the arts.
 Duke-NUS awards 1 scholarship each year under the Kwan Im Thong Hood Cho Temple Scholarship Programme, with an annual value between S$10,000 and S$50,000.
 The scholarship is usually awarded to a second-year medical student.